Appraisals Plus can help you remove your Private Mortgage Insurance

 Banks were accepting down payments down to 10, 5 and even 0 percent during the mortgage boom of the mid 2000s.
 How does a lender handle the additional risk of the low down payment?
 The answer is Private Mortgage Insurance or PMI.
 PMI guards the lender in case a borrower doesn't pay on the loan and the worth of the home is lower than what is owed on the loan.

-Since the $40-$50 a month per $100,000 borrowed is rolled into the mortgage payment and generally isn't even tax deductible, PMI can be expensive to a borrower.
-Different from a piggyback loan where the lender absorbs all the losses, PMI is advantageous for the lender because they acquire the money, and they get the money if the borrower is unable to pay.
+PMI can be expensive to a borrower in that the $40-$50 a month per $100,000 borrowed is lumped into the mortgage monthly payment and frequently isn't even tax deductible.
+Different from a piggyback loan where the lender takes in all the losses, PMI is money-making for the lender because they secure the money, and they receive payment if the borrower is unable to pay.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

 With the utilization of The Homeowners Protection Act of 1998, on most loans lenders are obligated to automatically terminate the PMI when the principal balance of the loan reaches 78 percent of the primary loan amount.
 The law designates that, upon request of the home owner, the PMI must be dropped when the principal amount equals just 80 percent.
 So, smart homeowners can get off the hook ahead of time.